Support to doctoral students

-Safety representatives and Student safety representatives have the mission to watch over and work for good working conditions (physical, organizational and social).
+Safety representatives and Student safety representatives have the mission to watch over and work for good working conditions (physical, organisational and social).
 They collaborate with managers and doctoral students, but they are not responsible for taking measures etc.

 Doctoral students with an employment at KI may also discuss work environment issues with a local safety representative at the department.
 Ask the Work environment group at the department whom to contact.